Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: Introduction

 We explore a way to deform the Starobinsky model within the same paradigm using operators generated by QFT at the one-loop level.
 We choose a model based on the following considerations.
-First and foremost, we focus on scalar-tensor gravity.
-Since the standard cosmological setup admits a uniform and isotropic background, we expect that only scalar degrees of freedom would be enough to describe the leading effects.
-Secondly, our goal is to isolate the universal gravitational radiative effects in the effective action, so we deliberately switch off non-gravitational interactions among the additional degrees of freedom and keep only their minimal coupling to gravity (see, e.g., \cite{Buchbinder:2017lnd,Burgess:2003jk} for the EFT viewpoint).
-In this setup, there is no reason to introduce multiple additional scalar degrees of freedom, so we use a model with one extra scalar field.
+First and foremost, we focus on the scalar sector of scalar-tensor gravity.
+Since the standard cosmological setup admits a homogeneous and isotropic background, scalar degrees of freedom provide a natural starting point for describing the leading effects.
+Secondly, our goal is to isolate the gravitational radiative effects generated in the minimal scalar-tensor setup, so we deliberately switch off non-gravitational interactions of the additional scalar and keep only its minimal coupling to gravity (see, e.g., \cite{Buchbinder:2017lnd,Burgess:2003jk} for the EFT viewpoint).
+In this setup, the minimal extension contains one additional scalar field, which is the case studied below.

-We consider a scalar-tensor model \cite{Latosh:2020jyq,Arbuzov:2020pgp} that implements this logic.
-We start from the minimal microscopic action that contains general relativity coupled to a single massive scalar $\chi$ with no self-interactions.
-The one-loop effective action is calculated within the framework of perturbative quantum gravity \cite{Latosh:2020jyq,Arbuzov:2020pgp}

-The gravitational sector contains the universal $R^2$ completion.
-The matter sector acquires the leading higher-derivative operator that still yields second-order equations.
-It is the non-minimal kinetic coupling to the Einstein tensor from the Horndeski theory.
-The scalar potential is generated at one loop as well, and it is fixed in a closed form \cite{Arbuzov:2020pgp}:

-Although this expression involves square roots and logarithms, it defines a real and smooth function of $\chi$.
-It also admits a regular expansion around $\chi=0$, and, in particular, $V(0)=V'(0)=0$ and $V''(0)=m_\chi^2$ \cite{Arbuzov:2020pgp}.
-In other words, \eqref{the_effective_action_0} is the minimal radiatively generated extension of the Starobinsky setup within the scalar-tensor paradigm.
-It retains the universal $R^2$ sector.
-At the same time, it captures the leading gravitationally induced operators involving a single additional scalar degree of freedom.
-A detailed discussion of how \eqref{the_effective_action_0} and \eqref{the_effective_potential_0} are obtained is presented in Section \ref{section_effective_action_calculation}.
-Here, we state only the resulting EFT to be used in the inflationary analysis.
+We consider the minimal scalar-tensor model developed in~\cite{Latosh:2020jyq,Arbuzov:2020pgp}.
+Its microscopic action and the corresponding one-loop effective action are defined canonically in Section~\ref{section_effective_action_calculation}.
+The effective theory retains the $R^2$ scalar sector, contains the non-minimal kinetic coupling $G^{\mu\nu}\nabla_\mu\chi\nabla_\nu\chi$ generated at the one-loop level, and includes the full one-loop potential $V(\chi)$.
+The auxiliary-field representation embeds into the multifield generalised $G$-inflation class of~\cite{Kobayashi:2013ina}, which makes the second-order nature of the complete field equations manifest.
+The parameters $m_0$ and $\beta$ are renormalised Wilson coefficients associated with the retained $R^2$ and derivative operators, while $m_\chi$ is the mass of the additional scalar.